Welcome!

 Headshot of Zenobia Chan

-I am a Prize Research Fellow in Politics at Nuffield College, University of Oxford and PhD candidate in the Department of Politics at Princeton University.
-I will be an Assistant Professor of Government at Georgetown University.
+I am a Prize Research Fellow in Politics at Nuffield College, University of Oxford.
+I completed my PhD in the Department of Politics at Princeton University in 2024 and will be an Assistant Professor of Government at Georgetown University.
 My substantive research focuses on economic statecraft, with further work on information operations.

 My book project Alms and Influence studies when economic inducements—like foreign aid, large-scale investment initiatives, and discounted sales of natural resources—can buy influence abroad.
 I argue that inducements can be lucrative to not just the recipient but also the sender.
 This leads to what I call the inducement dilemma: when a state profits from giving inducements, it will be less likely to cut them off, even when it does not receive any concessions.
 Consequently, the recipient has less incentive to concede, rendering the inducement ineffective in extracting concessions.
 For an inducement to be useful in extracting concessions, its credibility must come from the punishment for reneging, rather than the profit from delivering.
 I test these dynamics in China’s Belt and Road Initiative, the Marshall Plan, and Russia’s energy diplomacy in the 21st century.